Skip to main content

 Oasis Metadata Registry

 For the final touch, you can add some metadata about your entity to the Metadata Registry.
 The Metadata Registry is the same for Mainnet and the Testnet.
 The metadata consists of your entity name, email, Keybase handle, Twitter handle, etc. This information is also used by various applications.
-For example the Oasis Wallet - Web and the Oasis Scan will fetch and show the node operator's name and the avatar.
+For example the ROSE Wallet - Web and the Oasis Scan will fetch and show the node operator's name and the avatar.

 See also